zwischenstock/ePortfolioProject/README.md

 Setting up the Wildlife Zoo web app:
 * Edit the `.env` file to configure the MongoDB information and session secret.
 To generate a random secret key, consider simply using `openssl rand -h 16`.
+* Run `npm install` to install the app dependencies.

 Setting up MongoDB:
 * Follow [this guide](https://docs.mongodb.com/manual/tutorial/enable-authentication/) to configure a user account with access to the zoo database, providing the user account with access to read and write to the database.